-Under the New Portuguese Nationality Law 2020, children of Portuguese residents are able to obtain Portuguese citizenship.
-Second-degree descendants will only have to show that they are proficient in the Portuguese language and, if your spouse is Portuguese and you have a child in Portugal, then you can apply directly for citizenship.
+Under the New Portuguese Nationality Law 2020, children of Portuguese residents are able to obtain Portuguese citizenship and a Portuguese passport.
+Second-degree descendants will only have to show that they are proficient in the Portuguese language, and if your spouse is Portuguese and you have a child in Portugal, then you can apply directly for citizenship.

 How can I get Portuguese citizenship?